 Coronavirus

-In this section, you can find out how we are responding to the pandemic, and what we’re doing to help ensure that the lives of prisoners, staff and our community are protected during this period of unprecedented challenge.
+In this section, you can find out how we responded to the pandemic, and our work to help ensure that the lives of prisoners, staff and our community were protected during this period of unprecedented challenge.

 Our Covid-19 prisons project: CAPPTIVE